 1. The best greeting is a personal one.
 Have any awesome memories you can share with him on the day?
 Create your own ecard with a personal photo.

 2. If you don’t have any photos at hand, choose a ready-made animated ecard according to the type of person he is.
 Does he like humour?
 Does he like fishing?
 It is even possible to send free Father’s Day ecards using 123cards.
 To choose a free card, simply select your card at the bottom of the category, not the top.
-There are ads displayed along with the free cards.
+The free ecards will have ads displayed on the side and they will be displayed in a smaller size.

 3. Make sure to add the correct email address to the card.
 The best card is the one he receives on the day!
 So make sure to add his details correctly.
-Also, we suggest adding his phone number to make sure he gets in on the day.
+Also, we suggest adding his phone number so that we also send your ecard by text, in addition to the email.
+This ensures that he gets to open his card without having to search for it in his inbox and makes it easier for him to open it on the day.

 4. Write a warm personal greeting.
 Lost for words?
 Check out our suggestions for what to write in a Father’s Day card below.